TikeeTron/tikeetron_ai/app/data/tikeetron.md

 - **Advanced Event Analytics for Organizers**: Organizers will be able to leverage AI-driven insights to better understand attendee preferences and optimize their events for higher engagement.

-- **Loyalty and Reward Systems**: Tikeetron plans to integrate tokenized rewards systems using TRC-20 tokens to encourage repeat attendance and incentivize users.
+- **Loyalty and Reward Systems**: Tikeetron plans to integrate tokenized rewards systems using TRON tokens to encourage repeat attendance and incentivize users.

 ---